Richmond Avenue: History

 The road is one of the older ones on Staten Island, presumably dating back to the early-to-mid-19th century.
 Early writings and periodicals refer to Richmond Avenue as the road from Port Richmond to New Springville, just north of the Fresh Kills.
 Sections of road along what is currently Richmond Avenue were known by various names, such as Old Stone Road and Church Road (in Port Richmond), Bridge Avenue (south to Arthur Kill Road), Eltingville Road (continuing south to Amboy Road), and Seaside Avenue (the final section).
 In 1912, they were all consolidated as "Richmond Avenue".
 In 1964, the construction of the Willowbrook Expressway divided Richmond Avenue into two sections, the northern segment being later renamed Port Richmond Avenue.

 In the 1920s and 1930s, most of Richmond Avenue, particularly south of Victory Boulevard, was predominantly farmland.
 The road itself was merely one-lane wide.
 However, indicative of the economic transformation the Richmond Avenue corridor of Staten Island experienced, specifically with the opening of the Staten Island Mall in 1972, the roadway was widened.
 The roadway from Rockland Avenue to Forest Hill Road has been widened to an eight-lane thoroughfare (four lanes each way), while other sections are two and three lanes wide.

 Prior to the construction of any expressway on Staten Island, Richmond Avenue, north of Drumgoole Boulevard, was designated New York Route 440, which it held until the West Shore Expressway was completed in 1976.

 Public transportation

-Richmond Avenue is served in its entirety by the S59 local/S89 limited bus routes.
-The portion from Forest Avenue to Yukon Avenue is served by the S44/S94 route.
-The portion south of the Staten Island Mall is also served by the S79 SBS bus.